TheSussex/SCA-Weekly-Assignments/README.md

 Week 3: This week, I learnt about some python libraries for data analysis, namely,Numpy, Pandas, and Matplotlib.
 Then I used this knowledge to analyse and draw inference from the Chinook Music Store dataset.

 Week 4: I wrote a medium article to summary what I've learnt in the first month of the mentorship program. https://medium.com/@TheSussex/she-code-africa-a-community-to-belong-1fd1b2cc6ed4

+Week 5: This week I learnt basic SQL, SQL joins, SQL Aggregations and some advanced SQL queries.
+I completed a SQL course on LinkedIn Learning, got a certificate and ran SQL queries on the Chinook database I worked on in week 3.